Mike Toglia Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.97 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals' 4.97 team ERA ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to give up 141 total home runs at a rate of 1.4 per game (second-most in the league).
+- The Nationals surrender the third-most home runs in baseball (142 total, 1.4 per game).

-- The right-hander last appeared on Thursday against the Chicago Cubs, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- The righty last appeared on Friday against the San Francisco Giants, when he threw 6 2/3 innings, allowing three earned runs while giving up five hits.

-- In 20 games this season, the 31-year-old has a 4.38 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .277 to opposing hitters.
+- The 26-year-old has a 5.00 ERA and 7 strikeouts per nine innings across 14 games this season, while giving up a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.